nicola-recruit/dnd-email-builder/README.md

-# dnd-email-builder
+# DndEmailBuilder

-Angular6 implementation of a drag and drop email template builder
+A prototype of drag-and-drop email template builder completely written in Angular6